rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 ## VR Interface

 Oculus provides an [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) :cite:`oculus-integration` on the Unity Asset Store to provide common functionality.
-However, since around Unity 2019.3 there has been a Unity VR Plugin system to simplify the interface with each of the SDKs of the VR platforms.
-Additionally, there is a Unity XR Interaction Toolkit package with provides cross-platform input as well as common VR functionality such as locomotion and interaction with UI.
+However, since Unity 2019.3 there has been a [Unity XR Plug-in Framework](https://docs.unity3d.com/Manual/XRPluginArchitecture.html) :cite:`xr-plugin-framework` package to simplify the interface with each of the SDKs of the VR platforms.
+Additionally, there is a [Unity XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html) :cite:`xr-interaction-toolkit` package with provides cross-platform input as well as common VR functionality such as locomotion and interaction with UI.
 These packages are the preferred option over the Oculus Integration and will ensure that the application can be used on most VR devices.

 ### Locomotion